Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-without being part of the same project, without one-to-one coordination, but precisely picking modules written largely by other people whom you don't know, and who don't know you.
+without being part of the same project, without one-to-one coordination, but precisely picking modules written largely by other people whom you don’t know, and who don’t know you.
 Global namespaces enable division of labor on a large scale, where there is no local context for names.
 Each namespace corresponds to a _community_ that uses that namespace